-The Areas of Special Flood Hazard identified by the Federal Emergency Management Agency in its Flood Insurance Study (FIS), dated January 12, 1973, with accompanying maps and other supporting data and any revision thereto, are adopted by reference and declared a part of this ordinance.
-For those land areas acquired by a municipality through annexation, the current effective FIS and data for unincorporated Baldwin County are hereby adopted by reference.
+The Areas of Special Flood Hazard identified by the Federal Emergency Management Agency in its Flood Insurance Study (FIS), dated July 17, 2007, with accompanying maps and other supporting data and any revision thereto, are adopted by reference and declared a part of this ordinance.
+For those land areas acquired by a municipality through annexation, the current effective FIS and data for Baldwin County are hereby adopted by reference.
+Areas of Special Flood Hazard may also include those areas known to have flooded historically or defined through standard engineering analysis by governmental agencies or private parties but not yet incorporated in the FIS. {Identify specific areas here, including study title and date along with maps}